pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_objects.md

 ### Get channel members

-Returns a list of members in a channel (with user metadata when available).
+Returns a list of members in a channel.
+Includes user metadata for members with stored metadata.

 #### Method(s)
 ```